eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 #### 3.11.2 Relying Party Instances

 A Relying Party uses a system consisting of software and hardware to interact with Wallet Units.
 The ARF calls such a system a Relying Party Instance.
-It maintains an interface with Wallet Units to request PIDs and attestations.
-A Relying Party Instance implements Relying Party authentication, using an access certificate obtained by the Relying Party, as described in [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance).
+A Relying Party Instance maintains an interface with Wallet Units to request PIDs and attestations.
+It implements Relying Party authentication, using an access certificate obtained by the Relying Party, as described in [Section 6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance).
 Note that a Relying Party can operate multiple Relying Party Instances.
-If a Wallet Unit presents attributes from a PID or attestation to a Relying Party, the Relying Party can verify the authenticity of these attributes.

 #### 3.11.3 Intermediaries